Shadow and Bone (The Grisha #1) by Leigh Bardugo (2012)

 Okay time to expand a bit on the purely emotional burst of my Goodreads review.
 I’m sure I’ll think of something clever and important to say later on and rewrite this whole silly review but that’s not really what my blog is about.
 There are thousands of critics out there and they all write perfectly lovely analytical breakdowns.
 Me?
 Well I suppose I could do that as well but I prefer to write more emotionally and a bit more based on my gut reactions with a sprinkle of my college degree on top (; Let’s start with characters, shall we?
 Yes.
 Let’s.

 Okay so I adore the character Alina because she’s not pathetic.
 Sure she’s weak and not a whole lot to look at but it doesn’t matter!
 She doesn’t let something as vain and silly as that keep her down.
 She is perfectly capable of standing up for herself and even though she’s crushing hard on a man she doesn’t let that consume her life.
 She consistently puts in her two cents and makes sure she is making decisions about her life and whenever she isn’t she is quite surly about it and doesn’t hesitate to let anyone know this.
 I also appreciate how she is a far more accurate feminist heroine than most “strong female lead characters” that I’ve read or heard about in books.
-She’s strong, average/beautiful, special, a fighter, not vain, stands up for herself, etc. BUT she also gets giggly when she transforms into a beauty for the ball, she loves wearing dresses and playing dress up, and she is not afraid of love.
+She’s strong, a fighter, not vain, stands up for herself, etc. BUT she also gets giggly when she transforms into a beauty for the ball, she loves wearing dresses and playing dress up, and she is not afraid of love.

 Mal is a good character.
 I like how he doesn’t quite notice Alina because that’s far more realistic, now isn’t it?
 He’s always got her back and always checks in with her but in a taken-for-granted sort of way.
 They’re best friends but they’re not the only people in each other’s lives.
 I like that.
 It gives him far more dimension than simply being some hottie the protagonist has the tummy-flutters for.

 Darkling.
 So many things could be said about him.
 Handsome, powerful, charming, deluded,…evil?
 Perhaps.
 I think he just desperately wants someone to equal him.
 Someone to understand him.
-Someone to end or at least comprehend his loneliness.
+Someone to end or to at least comprehend his loneliness.
 He’s deluded of course, I do believe that he is acting with relatively good intentions by following the whole “end justifies the means” philosophy.
-But I’m not moony enough to think for a moment that that excuses his darkness…no pun intended.
+But I’m not moony enough to think for a moment that that excuses his darkness.
 I’m very much intrigued by his character and cannot wait to explore it further with the rest of the series.
 He’s quite complex.